-As of now there are over 5,000 insurers in the U.S., and these numbers keep growing with pay-per-mile companies popping up every day.
+As of now, there are over 5,000 insurers in the U.S., and these numbers keep growing with pay-per-mile companies popping up every day.
 While the huge companies, with their many tentacles (agents), are still at the top of their game, the insurance landscape is shifting and changing quickly.
 There are new insurance trends already shaking up traditional insurers and agents.
-Plus, there is frightening buzz about the future of car insurance and a new pack of insurance leaders too.
+Plus, there is a frightening buzz about the future of car insurance and a new pack of insurance leaders too.
 See below for some emerging trends that may affect you soon.

 Are Bundles Unraveling?